westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 The device zone resources can be read from the *sysfs* queue attribute files that are named `max_open_zones` and `max_active_zones`.

-For a SAS or SATA host-managed SMR disk named *sdb* (the same device as in the previous example), the following command gives the maximum number of zones that can be in the implicit or explicit open state.
+For an SAS or SATA host-managed SMR disk named *sdb* (the same device as in the previous example), the following command gives the maximum number of zones that can be in the implicit or explicit open state.